 Water is an essential resource for life and the source of all alive on Earth, but its uneven distribution on the continents have been the cause of crises and social catastrophes.
-The deficit of fresh water in the world is familiar to mankind since ancient times, and the last decade of the twentieth century, it was always regarded as one of the global problems of today.
+The deficit of fresh water in the world is familiar to mankind since ancient times, and in the last decade of the twentieth century, it was always regarded as one of the global problems of today.

-The data indicates an annual increase of demand for fresh water in the volume of 64 million cubic meters.
-It should be noted that for the period of time when the world population has tripled, fresh water use has increased by 17 times.
-Moreover, according to some forecasts, in 20 years it could even tripled.
+The data indicates an annual increase in demand for fresh water in the volume of 64 million cubic meters.
+It should be noted that for the period of time when the world population has tripled, freshwater use has increased by 17 times.
+Moreover, according to some forecasts, in 20 years it could even triple.

 Lack of water may soon lead to the development and aggravation of existing global problems.
-And when the deficit will pass a certain threshold, and humanity will finally realize the full value of fresh water resources, we can expect political instability, armed conflict and further increase of the number of problems in the development of the economies of the world.
+And when the deficit will pass a certain threshold, and humanity will finally realize the full value of freshwater resources, we can expect political instability, armed conflict and the further increase of the number of problems in the development of the economies of the world.